-F1 W Deletes the selected file or directory.
+F1 1 Deletes the selected file or directory.
 Only empty directories can be deleted.
-F2 - Recalls the selected file, or Opens the selected directory.
-F3 X Closes the image menu.
+F2 A Recalls the selected file, or Opens the selected directory.
+F3 × Closes the image menu.

-To recall the selected file, press F2 ...
-This closes the Images menu and displays the image on the screen (example shown left).
+To recall the selected file, press F2 A. This closes the Images menu and displays the image on the screen (see example to the left).